MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 ### Q. Why does EditorConfig inference prepend a 1 to the filename?

 A known issue in Visual Studio extensibility causes a **1.** to be prepended to the .editorconfig filename when you create it by right-clicking and choosing **Add** > **New Item**.
 Files named in this way are not recognized by the editorconfig processor in Visual Studio.
-This problem is fixed in Visual Studio 2017 version 15.8 preview 4, but until then you can work around by removing the **1** in the **Add New Item** dialog.
+You can work around this issue by removing the **1** in the **Add New Item** dialog.
+This problem is fixed in Visual Studio 2017 version 15.8 preview 4.

 ### Q. I don't see my EditorConfig Conventions taking effect - why?

 There are a couple of common reasons this problem can occur:

 - In Visual Studio 2017 versions prior to 15.8 preview 3, you need to close and reopen all open documents to see the conventions in the EditorConfig file you create take effect.
-This issue is fixed in the version 15.8 preview 3 release.
+This issue is fixed in version 15.8 preview 3.

-- Formatting conventions never show up in the **Error List** or as “squiggles” in your code.
-They can, however, be fixed using the new **Format Document** (**Ctrl**+**K**, **Ctrl**+**D**) extension in Visual Studio 2017 version 15.8 preview 3 or later.
+- Formatting conventions never show up in the **Error List** or as "squiggles" in your code.
+They can, however, be fixed using the new **Format Document** (**Ctrl**+**K**, **Ctrl**+**D**) command that's available in Visual Studio 2017 version 15.8 preview 3 and later.

 ### Q. Format Document is not fixing my style conventions - why?

 There are a couple of common reasons this problem can occur:

 - You may not be using Visual Studio 2017 version 15.8 preview 3 or later.
 You need this version to be able to use the extended **Format Document** command to perform additional code cleanup for the current document.

 - You may not be opted in to style fixes.
 The extended capability of fixing convention-based issues capability in **Format Document** only covers a fixed set of issues.
 You can change which issues are fixed in **Tools** > **Options** under **Text Editor** > **C#** > **Code Style** > **Formatting** > **General** > **Format Document Settings (Experiment)**.
 The default settings don't fix some style conventions.
 You can opt in to these via **Tools** > **options**.
 For example, **Apply implicit/explicit type preferences** runs style rules about the use of `var`.

 ### Q. Which EditorConfig Conventions can Visual Studio IntelliCode infer?

 At present this feature is experimental, so we don't support the full set of conventions documented in the [code style settings reference](/visualstudio/ide/editorconfig-code-style-settings-reference) yet.

-IntelliCode can currently infer the following conventions:
+IntelliCode can currently infer the following [formatting](#formatting-conventions) and [style](#style-conventions) conventions.

-Formatting conventions:
+#### Formatting conventions

 - csharp_space_between_method_declaration_parameter_list_parentheses
 - csharp_space_between_method_declaration_empty_parameter_list_parentheses